Cahllagerfeld/notes/obsidian/Areas/Golang.md

 created: 18-06-2022
 ---

-Golang is a open-source programming language, **supported** by [[Google]].
+Golang is an open-source programming language, **supported** by [[Google]].

 One of the biggest differences to the [[npm]]-ecosystem for example is the strong standard library Golang provides.
-You are not dependant on external 3rd party packages that may cause issues with the dependency-tree when upgrading packages.
+You are not dependent on external 3rd party packages that may cause issues with the dependency tree when upgrading packages.

 - [[Hexagonal Pattern]]